dikortis/LetsTalkETC/Episodes/Episode_15.md

-if I just have something I'm throwing together it's not very mission critical but would it be fair to tell somebody okay yeah go ahead and throw it together in PHP even though we both agree Haskell is awesome
+if I just have something I'm throwing together it's not very mission critical but would it be fair to tell somebody go ahead and throw it together in PHP even though we both agree Haskell is awesome